ocrosby/obsidian/Projects/languages/rust/README.md

 # An Introduction to Rust

+Rust is a modern systems programming language focusing on safety, speed, and concurrency.
+It accomplishes these goals by being memory safe without using garbage collection.

 ### Cargo: the Rust build tool and package manager

 When you install Rustup you’ll also get the latest stable version of the Rust build tool and package manager, also known as Cargo.
 Cargo does lots of things: